 By the fall of 2014, two Mandarin immersion classes will be added to each subsequent grade level through fourth grade.
 Upon entering Deer Path Middle School, our Mandarin-speaking students will follow a regular class schedule with the offering of advanced language training in a daily Mandarin class.
 Initially choosing the immersion program will not exclude children from switching later to another world language in fourth or ninth grade, at the same times when all district students make their language choices.

 The immersion program provides a wonderful opportunity for District 67 children to become bilingual.
 Learning to speak, read, and write Chinese, will provide them with a unique skill set to prepare them participation in today and tomorrow’s competitive global marketplace.
 This opportunity is open to all District 67 K-2 students.
-Registration for the 2013-14 Kindergarten Mandarin Immersion Program is open at this time.
+Registration information for the Kindergarten Mandarin Immersion Program can be found here.

 Lake Forest School District 67